 PTSD Coach – This app was developed by T2 in collaboration with the VA's National Center for PTSD to assist Veterans and Active Duty personnel (and civilians) who are experiencing symptoms of PTSD.
 It is intended to be used as an adjunct to psychological treatment, but can also serve as a stand-alone education tool.
 Key features of the app include psychoeducation about trauma, PTSD and treatment, self-assessment of PTSD symptoms, the ability to track changes in symptoms over time, and introduction to self-help techniques to manage symptoms of PTSD such as systematic relaxation.
 In addition, this app provides assistance in finding immediate support by helping the user to identify personal sources of emotional support, populating the phone with those phone numbers, and providing link to treatment programs.
 In an emergency, users can quickly link to the National Suicide Prevention Hotline.
 This app is available for download on both Apple/iOS and Android platforms.

 CPT Coach – The CPT Coach app is designed to assist both providers and patients participating in Cognitive Processing Therapy.
 Some of the features include an assessment tool for tracking symptoms and progress, homework and assignments for each therapy session, session reminders and other CPT educational material.
 The app was developed by subject matter experts from the Department of Veterans Affairs National Center for PTSD (NCPTSD), the Department of Veterans Affairs Sierra Pacific Mental Illness Research, Education, and Clinical Center (VISN21 MIRECC) and the Department of Defense National Center for Telehealth & Technology (T2).
-The app is currently available for download on the Apple/iOS platform.
+The app is currently available for download on the Apple/iOS platform and Android devices.

 CBT-I Coach – is a useful mobile app designed to support Cognitive Behavioral Therapy for Insomnia work with patients.
 This app provides several key components, including sleep and insomnia psycho-education, reviews of sleep hygiene, relaxation skills, and a sleep diary.
 The app is also fully supportive of stimulus control work, providing a list of activities to help stay awake, which the user can select based on personal preference, as well as sleep restriction.
 Similarly, for sleep restriction, lists of activities for late night (designed to help relax before returning to bed) are included.
 For more information on this app, check out Dr. Holly O'Reilly's review here.
 The app is available for download on both Apple/iOS and Android platforms.